adamsilver/fdpb/05-Inbox-Management.md

 </ul>
 ```

-Writing the HTML above shows us another problems that tables have that list items don't.
-Each email is surrounded by a link, which allows the user to click the row to read the email.

-Tables don't allow links to span across multiple cells.
-Gmail relies on Javascript to do this, which is an act of exclusivity.
-One that we'll avoid whereever possible.
-Up to now we've had a 100% record, that I'm keen not to break.

-In anycase, list items are working for us.
-Let's continue.
+This is the HTML without any form controls.
+We'll do that in a moment.
+Even so, the act of writing HTML has exposed another advantage of lists over tables.

+You'll notice the contents of each item is wrapped in a link.
+The link takes the user to read the email in full.
+Tables don't allow this behaviour.
+It's invalid and broken to use an `a` acorss table cells.

+> if you can solve a problem with a simpler solution lower in the stack, you should
+> —Derek Featherstone

+Gmail uses Javascript to make this happen, which unforunately is an act of exclusivity.
+We want to avoid this wherever possible.
+We haven't relied on Javascript so far, so let's keep it this way.

 ## Enabling selection